NexStandard/stride-docs-next/wiki/Installation.md

 [Minor updates](Content#small-updates) can be made directly on GitHub.
 However, for [more significant updates](Content#major-updates) that affect multiple pages, we recommend using a local development environment so you can see the impact of your changes beforehand.
 This is because we use the **docfx** static site generator, and in some cases, all pages need to be regenerated.
 This approach helps you assess your changes before submitting a pull request.

-This guide assumes you have a basic understanding of the technologies used in the Stride docs.
+This guide assumes you have a basic understanding of the technologies used in the Stride docs website.

 # Table of Contents